 A Different Type of University Meal Plan

-There is a whole new type of meal service that is becoming popular with students who can’t cook, don’t want to cook, don’t want to buy groceries and are looking for an easier, and healthier meal plan.
-Known as the meal kit industry, the premise is that they deliver pre-portioned, packaged meals delivered weekly right to your student’s door.
-Make sure you check out our blog on A College Student’s Guide to Meal Kits.
-Our interns tested out Blue Apron, Plated, Chef’d (Spoon University) and Hello Fresh.
+There is a whole new type of meal service that is becoming popular with students who haven’t cooked before and don’t want to buy groceries but still want healthy meals and mom-style instruction.
+I bet you’ve already been introduced to this meal kit industry at home.
+The premise is that the company provides pre-portioned, packaged meals that are delivered weekly to your student’s door.
+Check out our blog on A College Student’s Guide to Meal Kits.
+You’ll hear from our interns, who ate well while testing many of the meal kits.

-Of course, you can always send them some of your home-cooked meals.
+Of course, you can always end up sending them some of your home-cooked meals.
 But take your well-earned break first.
 Let them work up a taste for home!